European Train Control System: Baseline 3

-These ideas were compiled into a "baseline 3" series by the ERA and published as a Class 1 SRS 3.0.0 proposal on 23 December 2008.
+These ideas were compiled into a "Baseline 3" series by the ERA and published as a Class 1 SRS 3.0.0 proposal on 23 December 2008.
 The first consolidation SRS 3.1.0 of the proposal was published by ERA on 26 February 2010 and the second consolidation SRS 3.2.0 on 11 January 2011.
-The specification GSM-R Baseline 0 was published as Annex A to the baseline 3 proposal on 17 April 2012.
-At the same time a change to Annex A of SRS 2.3.0d was proposed to the European Commission that includes GSM-R baseline 0 allowing ETCS SRS 3.3.0 trains to run on SRS 2.3.0d tracks.
-The baseline 3 proposal was accepted by the European Commission with decision 2012/88/EU on 25.
-January 2012.
+The specification GSM-R Baseline 0 was published as Annex A to the Baseline 3 proposal on 17 April 2012.
+At the same time a change to Annex A of SRS 2.3.0d was proposed to the European Commission that includes GSM-R Baseline 0 allowing ETCS SRS 3.3.0 trains to run on SRS 2.3.0d tracks.
+The Baseline 3 proposal was accepted by the European Commission with decision 2012/88/EU on 25 January 2012.
 The update for SRS 3.3.0 and the extension for SRS 2.3.0d were accepted by the European Commission with decision 2012/696/EU on 6.
 November 2012.

 The ERA work programme concentrated on the refinement of the test specification SRS 3.3.0 that was to be published in July 2013.
-In parallel the GSM-R specification was to be extended into a GSM-R baseline 1 until the end of 2013.
-The German Deutsche Bahn has since announced equipping at least the TEN Corridors running on older tracks to be using either Level 1 Limited Supervision or Level 2 on high-speed sections.
-Current work continues on Level 3 definition with low-cost specifications (compare ERTMS Regional) and the integration of GPRS into the radio protocol to increase the signalling bandwidth as required in shunting stations.
-The specifications for ETCS baseline 3 and GSM-R baseline 0 (Baseline 3 Maintenance Release 1) were published as recommendations SRS 3.4.0 by the ERA in May 2014 for submission to the Railway Interoperability and Safety Committee (RISC) in a meeting in June 2014.
+In parallel the GSM-R specification was to be extended into a GSM-R Baseline 1 until the end of 2013.
+The German Deutsche Bahn since announced equipping at least the TEN Corridors running on older tracks to be using either Level 1 Limited Supervision or Level 2 on high-speed sections.
+Work continued on Level 3 definition with low-cost specifications (compare ERTMS Regional) and the integration of GPRS into the radio protocol to increase the signalling bandwidth as required in shunting stations.
+The specifications for ETCS Baseline 3 and GSM-R Baseline 0 (Baseline 3 Maintenance Release 1) were published as recommendations SRS 3.4.0 by the ERA in May 2014 for submission to the Railway Interoperability and Safety Committee (RISC) in a meeting in June 2014.
 The SRS 3.4.0 was accepted by the European Commission with the amending decision 2015/14/EU on 5.
 January 2015.